Household travel time by mode of transport

 Source: New Zealand Household Travel Survey, Ministry of Transport

-Definition: The amount of household travel time spent travelling by transport mode, as a percentage of total household travel time (in hours) spent travelling per year, for the population aged 5+ years.
+Definition: The amount of household travel time spent travelling by transport mode, as a percentage of total household travel time (in hours) spent travelling per year.
 For this indicator, household travel excludes professional driver trips, that is, those trips done to transport goods or people as a professional driver or for commercial purposes.

 For more information, visit the Ministry of Transport's webpage on the New Zealand Household Travel Survey.